 Recent Changes to the FODMAP Content of Foods

-I think the Monash app (and the FODMAP Friendly app) is a brilliant resource.
+I think the Monash FODMAP app is a brilliant resource.
 However as more foods are being tested and as we are starting to realise how different food processing techniques can alter the FODMAP content of foods I also think things are becoming more confusing.
 If you are also confused by the app itself (don’t worry you are not the only one) then it is worth reading the app FAQ blog posts on the Monash website here) Here are a few foods that can cause some confusion.

 Are oats high or low FODMAP?